Ultrasonic Jewelry Cleaner Tips

 Even though emeralds are a reasonably hard gem (they are rated 7.5 to 8 on the Mohs scale), they should not be put in the cleaner.
-Emeralds are full of tiny fractures and the vibrations from the cleaner can crack the fractures further and weaken the stone.
+Emeralds are full of tiny fractures, and the vibrations from the cleaner can crack the fractures further and weaken the stone.
 It is probably best just to gently wash and wipe emeralds.

 Amethyst can be filled with cracks.
 So you may want to have a jeweler take a look at your amethyst stones and advise you whether or not it is safe to put them in.

 Do not put leather in it.
 Soft stones and gems should not be put in the cleaner.
 For example, opals, pearls, mother of pearl, turquoise, amber, coral, onyx, and obsidian.
-Watch video below on how to clean nature gems like pearls.
+Watch the video below on how to clean nature gems like pearls.

-How To Clean Pearls
+How to Clean Pearls

-Will It Work On Silver?
+Will It Work on Silver?

 This was one of the most interesting facts I found out.
 Ultrasonic cleaners only remove oil and dirt.
 They do not remove tarnish.
 So technically, yes, the cleaner can clean the silver, but it cannot remove tarnish.
 Tarnish is a chemical reaction on silver that needs to be polished away.
 I can tell you shiny silver bracelets clean up nicely.

 I have an update on cleaning silver jewelry.
 After you remove the tarnish and you have cleaned the silver jewelry, store them in specially designed baggies to help prevent them from becoming tarnished again.
 Then I just clean them in the sonic cleaner from time to time.
 It is a lot easier to maintain them.